-It’s vital that you and I get out to make real life connections.
+It’s vital that you make time to leave your home office and make real life connections!

 Not all of the people you meet will help further your career, but that’s kinda the point.
 Relationships don’t always need to be work based, sometimes it’s nice to have a few real friends.